andrewhare/gol/README.md

 # gol

 A Game of Life simulator.
+The only dependency is `github.com/pterm/pterm` which is used to draw the board.

 ### Instructions